oliver/check_os_release/README.md

   --releaseIgnore       ignore any new release
-  --lts                 [Ubuntu] check only for LTS releases --server              [Ubuntu] check for server EOL dates
+  --lts                 [Ubuntu] check only for LTS releases --server              [Ubuntu] check for server EOL dates --cacheDir CACHEDIR   optional directory where data files should be cached
+                        (default: no caching)
+  --cacheExpiration DAYS
+                        for how many days should data files be cached (default: 7)
 ```